COVID-19, Flu and Other Viral Infections Information and Guidelines for Our Patrons

 Face coverings:

-• At this time, masks are optional.
+- At this time, masks are not required.

 Distancing:

-• We request all guests be respectful of individual patron’s choices in regards to social distancing.
+- We request all guests be respectful of individual patron’s choices in regards to social distancing.

 Health considerations:

-• Wash your hands for 20 seconds or longer, with soap when available.
+- Wash your hands for 20 seconds or longer, with soap when available.

-• If you show any symptoms of COVID-19, including coughing, sneezing, or fever, you should not enter the facility.
+- If you show any symptoms of COVID-19, including coughing, sneezing, or fever, you should not enter the facility.

 Facility Sanitation:

-• An accelerated, regular cleaning schedule of all common and high traffic areas is still in place, in particularly after rehearsals and performances.
+- An accelerated, regular cleaning schedule of all common and high traffic areas is still in place, in particularly after rehearsals and performances.

-• Sanitation stations for our patrons’ use are readily available within the facility.
+- Sanitation stations for our patrons’ use are readily available within the facility.

-During performances, house managers will be able to address any concerns you may have while on-site, Box office personnel are also available to connect you with someone so that we can attend to your needs.
+During performances, house managers will be able to address any concerns you may have while on-site.
+Box office personnel are also available to connect you with someone so that we can attend to your needs.

 By visiting Theatre Memphis, visitors voluntarily assume all risks related to exposure to COVID-19 and agree to release Theatre Memphis or entities involved in the production, management, or operation of an event from any liability related to such exposure.